tunakasif/torch-frft/README.md

 ### Transforms

+> [!WARNING]
-:warning: Transforms applied in the same device as the input tensor.
+> Transforms applied in the same device as the input tensor.
 If the input tensor is on GPU, the transform will also be applied on GPU.

 The package provides transform functions that operate on the $n^{th}$ dimension of an input tensor, `frft()` and `dfrft()`, which correspond to the fast computation of continuous fractional Fourier transform (FRFT) and discrete fractional Fourier transform (DFRFT), respectively.
 It also provides a function `dfrftmtx()`, which computes the DFRFT matrix for a given length and order, similar to MATLAB's `dftmtx()` function for the ordinary DFT matrix.
 Note that the `frft()` only operates on even-sized lengths as in the original MATLAB implementation [fracF.m](http://www.ee.bilkent.edu.tr/~haldun/fracF.m).